adamkr13/Boats-4-U/README.md

 ![Register Postman](/Images/RegisterResponse.jpg)

-- In Postman, replace the previous information in the address bar and table.with the information in the picture below.
+- In Postman, replace the previous information in the address bar and table with the information in the picture below.
 - Key info is grant_type, username, and password.
 Uncheck any other fields in the body.
 - Make sure to use the same username and password as previously